KETC: History

 During the 2004 elections, KETC partnered with area NBC affiliate KSDK (channel 5) to provide St. Louisans with comprehensive and up-to-date local and national election results.
 This partnership was first utilized to simulcast a gubernatorial debate between Republican candidate Missouri Secretary of State Matt Blunt and Democratic candidate State Auditor Claire McCaskill.
 On election night (November 2), KSDK aired NBC's prime time election coverage with Tom Brokaw and Tim Russert as well as segments of local results.
 KETC, meanwhile, ran three hours of local election results hosted by KSDK anchors Mike Bush and Karen Foss.
 Viewers could also watch election results online on the websites of both stations.

 The successful KETC/KSDK partnership was used again in September 2005 when, along with radio partners KYKY (98.1 FM) and KEZK-FM (102.5 FM), a telethon for Hurricane Katrina relief was simulcast that raised more than $5 million.
 The telethon featured an appearance by Affton native John Goodman, who now calls New Orleans home and whose family went missing for a time during the storm's peak.
-Kennett, MO native Sheryl Crow and her then fiancé Lance Armstrong urged viewers to call when they were interviewed by phone from the region.
+Kennett, Missouri, native Sheryl Crow and her then fiancé Lance Armstrong urged viewers to call when they were interviewed by phone from the region.

 In May 2008, E! contracted with KETC to film two episodes of the cable network's weekly pop culture series The Soup at the KETC studios to accommodate host Joel McHale's filming of The Informant! in the St. Louis area.
 After being known for most of its history as "KETC 9," the station rebranded itself as "The Nine Network" in 2010.
 On October 13, 2010, the station partnered with the St. Louis Beacon, an online-only, non-profit news publication, to form the Public Insight Network, a citizen journalism initiative created in conjunction with American Public Media.
 On January 10, 2021, the station rebranded as Nine PBS, adopting the current PBS corporate logo.

+KETC sued data warehousing company Iron Mountain Inc. in 2026 for access to 70 years worth of archived footage that the station owns but is housed in an Iron Mountain data center in the Denver area.
+Iron Mountain claims a third party that went out of business owned the system hosting KETC's data.
+A district judge in Denver issued a preliminary injunction prohibiting Iron Mountain from altering the material in any way.